(REBUILT BY JEAN NANTAIS)

 Superior Bass Reproduction- This is obviously no surprise.
 In fact, if there was one area where even a completely uninterested person could hear the improvement with the Lenco, this would be it.
 The Lenco excels in every subset of bass reproduction; impact, control, detail, weight, extension, texture and decay.
 You can hear its special quality with virtually any good LP, though one record which particularly stood out was the soundtrack "Emerald Forest".
 The entire LP was impressive, but especially revealing was the last cut on Side Two.

-A Superior Reproduction of Musical "Flow"- This is difficult to describe, because it takes some time for it to effect and register on the listener.
+A Superior Reproduction of Musical "Flow"- This is difficult to describe, because it takes some time for it to affect and register on the listener.
 Further, it's not something you listen "for", because it doesn't just "happen".
 I would best describe it as the sense of being in a "consistently stable center" (a platform), which is always unchanged, even as the music continually changes in complexity.
 This "stable center" provides a perspective (or foundation), which allows the listener to hear all of the musical ebbs and flows, large and small.
 These flows, in turn, reflect the musicianship and the structure that were a natural part of the original recording.
 This is in contrast to other turntables, where one hears an almost mechanical and arbitrary reproduction of the same recording.

 An excellent example to verify this sense of structure, and which actually inspired my thoughts on this subject, is the Decca/London album of the Shostakovich/Haitink 11th Symphony, 1st Movement, though other records, especially symphonic, may be even more revealing.